-- 5. Compensate for the impact by replacing, enhancing, or providing substitute resources or environments, including utilization of the in-lieu fee process where a ppropriate; and

 - 6. Monitor the impact and the mitigation projects and take appropriate corrective measures.

 - E. Policy SH-5.
 Shoreline ecological functions that should be protected include, but are not limited to:

 - 1. Habitat (space or conditions for reproduction; resting, hiding and migration; and food production and delivery);

 - 2. Water quality maintenance; and

 - 3. Water quantity maintenance.

 - F. Policy SH-6.
 Shoreline processes, both freshwater and marine, that should be protected to support the above functions include but are not limited to the delivery, loss and movement of:

 - 1. Sediment;

 - 2. Water;

 - 3. Nutrients;

 - 4. Toxins;

 - 5. Pathogens; and

 - 6. Large woody material.

 - G. Policy SH-7.
-In a ssessing the potential for new uses and developments to impact ecological functions and processes, the following should be taken into account:
+In assessing the potential for new uses and developments to impact ecological functions and processes, the following should be taken into account:

 - 1. On-site and off-site impacts;

 - 2. Immediate and long-term impacts;

-- 3. Cumulative impacts, from both current and rea sonably foreseeable future actions, resulting from the project; and
+- 3. Cumulative impacts, from both current and reasonably foreseeable future actions, resulting from the project; and

 - 4. Any mitigation measures or beneficial effects of established regulatory programs to offset impacts.

 - H. Policy SH-8.
 Critical areas in the shoreline jurisdiction shall be protected in a manner that results in no net loss to shoreline ecological functions.
 Pursuant to RCW 36.70A.030(5), critical areas include:

 - 1. Wetlands.

 - 2. Frequently flooded areas.

 - 3. Fish and wildlife habitat conservation areas.

 - 4. Geologically hazardous areas.

 - 5. Critical a quifer recharge areas.